xsited/packetcable.orig/README.md

 PCMM

-1. Make a stub class that for PCMM that can be filled in along the way.
+1. Make a stub class for PCMM that can be filled in along the way as needed
+	a) Multimedia Version Info object.
+	b) Version Info object.

 COPS

 2 Use the Client and Server to
-	a) Open TCP connection Client to Server listening for incoming COPS connections on the TCP port number 3918
+	a) Open TCP connection Client to Server listening for incoming COPS connections on the TCP port number 3918.
 	b) Send PEP COPS Server OPN to Client PDP Client-Open message without Multimedia Version Info object.
 	c) Send PDP Client-Accept message without the Version Info.

+Reference: PKT-SP-MM-I06-110629.pdf Section 6.5Section 6.5.1  page 77-78.

 3. Locate or write a COPS message printing method for both side.

 Socket Client Server

-4. Fix the org.program.connection classes to handle client/server
+4. Clean up the org.program.connection classes to handle client/server and add a generic send.

 Quickstart

+0. run.sh

+or

 1. Make the class jar
 cd packetcable/src/main/java/